jmswaney/thesis/source/09_introduction.md

 Brain = Complex system with components over multiple length scales.
 This complexity is intrinsic as opposed to incidental...

-## Trends in biological models used in neuroscience research
+## Trends in biological models used in neuroscience

 Trend towards more larger, more complex brain models in neuroscience--presumably to model more complex phenotypes